Only 3 of these were ever made — 2 remain. Once they're gone, they're gone - this design will not be repeated.

 Bonus: Room for a pair of 28" kali/arnis sticks too - a nice extra for training on the go.
 The interior lining adds a layer of protection, and as with any handwoven piece, the abaca exterior will develop natural character and patina with use over time.

-Limited edition - only 3 made, one-time design, will not be restocked.
+Limited edition - only 3 made, 2 remaining, one-time design, will not be restocked.
 Sources: Wikipedia, GRID Magazine, Narra Studio.